Once you have built your charm, you should publish it to Charmhub. This section will guide you through the process.

 $ charmcraft revisions my-awesome-charm Revision Version Created at Status 1 0.1 2020-07-23 approved

 Uploaded charms are not automatically released and made available for download.
-Once a charm is uploaded, it must be released before it can be consumed:
+Once a charm is uploaded, it must be released into a channel before it can be consumed:

 $ charmcraft release my-awesome-charm --revision=1 --channel=beta Revision 1 of charm 'my-awesome-charm' released to beta